unlearning-challenge/unlearning-challenge.github.io/index.markdown

 **Final phase**: From mid till end of September 2023

-We will announce the winners in October 2023.
+Winners will be announced in October 2023.

 ## Protocol, starter kit, evaluation metrics

 More information coming soon.

+# Contact

+Announcements about the competition will be made on this website and on the google group [unlearning-challenge](https://groups.google.com/g/unlearning-challenge).